-The study population was 500 people who include the providers and clients of Nansana municipal council specially since the researcher was able to travel to the field to collect data.
-The staff and non-staff helped the researcher to have a clear view and balanced understanding offered by the municipal and therefore, the researcher was able to access the role of internal control on the performance of local governments.
+The study population was 500 people who include the providers and clients of equity banks (U) ltd. especially Kabalagala branch since the researcher was able to travel to the field to collect data.
+The equity bank (U) ltd, staff and non-staff was able to help the researcher to have a clear view and balanced understanding offered by the bank and therefore, the researcher was able to access the role of internal control on the performance of commercial banks.